jasperverschuur/Port_Disruption_database/README.md

 This folder includes the dataset and figures used in the paper 'Port disruptions due to climate extremes: insights into port and network level resilience' submitted to the Journal of Transportation Research Part D: Transport and Environment'.

-The file 'Port-Disruption-Database.xlxs contains the database which includes:
+The file 'Port-disruption-database.xlsx contains the database which includes:

 -Event + port description: The event, the country, the name of the port, the year and date.